Anastasia-Labs/opshin-audit/catalyst_docs/milestone4/milestone4-draft-audit-report.typ

 #v(10pt)
 When the OpShin code is compiled to _UPLC_ using the `opshin eval_uplc` or `opshin compile` commands, the generated _UPLC_ code is not formatted in a 'pretty-printed' form.
 Similarly, when compiled to _Pluthon_ using the `opshin compile_pluto` command, the resulting code is also not presented in a 'pretty-printed' format.
 Instead, it is output directly to the terminal in a compact, unformatted style.
 This lack of formatting makes it more challenging to analyze or debug the resulting _UPLC_ code, as the structure and readability of the code are compromised, which can hinder examination.

-Also all builtins seem to be injected regardless of use.
-This makes inspecting the generated output more difficult without dead var elimination turned on.
-Dead var elimination might have however remove parts of code that the user actually expects to be present.
 === Recommendation
 #v(5pt)
 To improve the development experience, it would be beneficial to implement a method or tool that formats the _UPLC_ output and _Pluthon_ output and dumps it into a folder for each validator for easier interpretation and review.

-Variable names should be improved (e.g. the adhoc pattern can be made more compact smaller), and only the used builtins should be injected.
 === Resolution
+#v(5pt)
 Pending

 #pagebreak()

 #v(10pt)
-== ID-103 Determinisim of Constructor Ids
+== ID-U103 Determinisim of Constructor Ids
 #v(10pt)

 #table(